ThanhHung2112/Flutter_GPT/README.md

 This repository contains a Flutter mobile app that utilizes the OpenAI API to power a chatbot functionality.
 The app interface is designed with multiple screens, including the Home Page, OpenAI key input, Chatbot Screen, and Summarize Screens.

-Please note that the images displayed above are part of the app's interface and showcase the various functionalities available in the Flutter_GPT app.
+Please note that the images displayed below are part of the app's interface and showcase the various functionalities available in the Flutter_GPT app.

 Feel free to explore the code and use it as a reference for your own projects!